This page last reviewed May 14, 2014

 The Hearing Board

-The Hearing Board consists of five members, one of whom is the Chair (some hearing boards have "alternate" members who hear cases when the regular members are not available).
-The HSC requires that one member be a medical professional, one an engineer, one a lawyer, and two, public members.
+The Hearing Board consists of five members, one of whom is selected as Chair (hearing boards have "alternate" members who hear cases when the regular members are not available).
+The HSC requires that one member be a medical professional, one an engineer, one a lawyer, and two public members.
 There is one hearing board for each local air pollution control district (except in the San Joaquin Valley where there are three: the Northern Zone, Central Zone, and Southern Zone) for a total of 37 hearing boards in California.
-Their role is to weigh the facts and circumstances and decide whether to grant or deny a variance, based on whether testimony and evidence presented on record at the hearing allows each of the findings to be made.
+Their role is to weigh the facts and circumstances and decide whether to grant or deny a variance, based on whether testimony and evidence presented on record, at the hearing, enables that each of the findings can be made.
 The hearing board is also charged with hearing various permit appeals, disputes regarding the issuance of emission reduction credits, and abatement orders.
-This website covers the variance portion of their job functions..

-The Air Resources Board's Role is to ensure that all variance orders granted in the State of California by local air pollution control district hearing boards are issued in accordance with state law (HSC §42362).
+The Air Resources Board's responsibility is to ensure that all variance orders granted in the State of California are issued in accordance with state law (HSC §42362).
 The hearing boards are required to send ARB a copy of their orders within 30 days of being granted (HSC §42360).
-ARB evaluates these orders to ensure compliance with H&SC requirements, including the requirement of compliance to be achieved as expeditiously as possible.
+ARB evaluates these orders to ensure compliance with H&SC requirements, including the requirement that compliance is to be achieved as expeditiously as possible.
 ARB also attends hearings, evaluates local air district programs and conducts variance training to inform hearing board members, district staff, variance applicants and the public on the requirements that must be met before a variance may be granted.

 Hearing Board Workshops

-ARB recommends that variance district staff attend our Hearing Board workshops.
-These workshops provide useful information for anyone involved in the variance process.
+ARB recommends that all hearing board members and variance district staff attend our Hearing Board workshops.
+These workshops also provide useful information for anyone involved in the variance process.